danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 }
 ```

-Now we'll see the the full context when there are regressions, rather than just the first line where there was a difference.
-Much better!
+Now we'll see the the full context if any of the test cases fail.

-I hit a problem with the iterator approach as soon as I started using it in practice.
-The message log that I was implementing is printed from bottom to top, but the messages themselves need to be printed top to bottom.
-That would involve either needing to reverse the iterator which isn't possible, or knowing the number of lines before we wrap the text so that we can offset the printing.
+I hit a problem with the iterator approach when I started using it in practice.
+The message log that I was implementing is printed from bottom to top, but the lines of each message need to be printed top to bottom.
+Unlike a slice, we can't reverse an iterator.
+We also don't know how many lines the iterator will yield until it has finished.

-A simple solution to this problem is to iterate twice, using the first iterator to calculate the offset, and the second to print the text.
+A simple solution to this problem is to iterate twice.
+The first iterator to calculates the height.
+The second iterator prints the text.

 ```zig
 var lines_iter = wrap(message.text, panel.width);